-The British Royal Family Trees
+The British Royal Family Tree

-Welcome to the British Royal Family Tree welcomes you- I hope that you will enjoy exploring this site and find it helpful and informative.
-The information I have provided is not exhaustive but there are useful resource links on each Royal House or Member page for those who need to research to a greater depth.
-At this time the site is still in construction and some pages still have content to be added, so if there is anything that you feel you would like to see that may add to your enjoyment please use the contact us link to contact me.
+Welcome to the British Royal Family Tree website - I hope that you will enjoy exploring this site and find it helpful, useful and informative.
+The information I have provided is not exhaustive but there are many useful resource links on each of the Royal Houses and Member pages for those of you who need to research to a greater depth.
+At this present time the site is still in construction and some pages still have content to be added, so if there is anything that you feel you would like to see that may add to your enjoyment please use the contact us link to contact me.
 You may also wish to consider building your own family tree and I have a section giving tips and advice at build your own family tree which I hope will encourage you to discover your own lineage.
-You never know, you may well find that you are one of over 100,000 people who claim to be related to King Henry VII and therefore part of the extended British Royal Family Tree!
+You never know, you may possibly find that you are one of over 100,000 people who can claim to be related to King Henry VII and therefore part of the extended Royal Family Tree!

-Please feel free to use the family tree images for your own use but a link back to the site page you found it on would be very much appreciated.
+Please feel free to use and copy the family tree images which are copyright of British Royal Family Tree for your own use, but a link back to the site page you found it on would be very much appreciated.

 The Kingdom of Scotland had been in personal union under the House of Stuart since the 24th of March 1603.
 James Stuart, who had succeeded separately to the thrones of Scotland as King James VI and then to England as King James I, proclaimed himself as “King of Great Brittaine, France and Ireland” on the 20th of October 1604.
-However, Scotland and England were still legally countries in their own right until 1707 when the United Kingdom of Great Britain was formed on the 1st of May 1707 with the merger of the Kingdom of England and the Kingdom of Scotland.
+However, Scotland and England were still legally countries in their own right until 1707 when on the 1st of May, the United Kingdom of Great Britain was formed with the merger of the Kingdoms of England and Scotland.
 On the 1st of January 1801, Great Britain then merged with the Kingdom of Ireland to form the “United Kingdom of Great Britain and Ireland”.